shabith/windows-bash-config/README.md

 this helpful to get you started on your way to becoming a bash shell commander.

-@SkilStak we assume *everything* we use comes from one of three places:
+@SkilStak we assume *everything* we use comes from one of four places:

 1. The operating system
 2. A package manager